ShrishChou/TennisShotDetection/README.md

 ## Transfer Learning
 For the Transfer learning method, the initial steps along with the training were the same as the **Custom Neural Net Training** process
-Utilized the aid of mrdbourke for visualization https://github.com/mrdbourke/pytorch-deep-learning/
+Utilized the aid of mrdbourke for visualization and data splitting https://github.com/mrdbourke/pytorch-deep-learning/
 ### Model used
 For the training, the model that was used was the Efficient_Net_B1 model.
 Overall ended with around an 80 percent accuracy but still leaves a lot to be desired
 <img width="911" alt="image" src="https://github.com/ShrishChou/TennisShotDetection/assets/91390142/5b531232-7451-48ff-ae7e-cababbedfad1">